Who the (ahem) are Man United*?

 As a result, the game seems more out of reach to the everyday fan than ever.
 No team sums up these symptoms of change more than Manchester United.

-Whilst in decline on the pitch since the departure of Sir Alex Ferguson in 2013; Manchester United has remained #3 in the Forbes list of richest clubs on the planet.
+Whilst they have had some trying times on the pitch since the departure of Sir Alex Ferguson in 2013; Manchester United has remained #3 in the Forbes list of richest clubs on the planet.

 Manchester United: how their trademarks and brand works